jean-ben-guigui/compositionalLayout/README.md

 You will need a mac with Xcode installed on it.
 You'll need a version of Xcode that can run swift 5.

 ### Installing
-- Open galleryPhoto.xcproj with Xcode.
+- Open compositionalLayout.xcproj with Xcode.
 - Command + R to run the project.